HEIDI LEE DOUGLAS

 "Wish", a powerful, haunting ballad about living in a climate-changed world

-We combined narrative and symbolic elements drawn from singer/songwriter Tim Hollo’s personal story of what inspired WISH.
-His daughter’s anxieties about growing up in a world affected by climate change are embodied powerfully by actor/dancer Marigold Pazar.
+Director/Producer Heidi Lee Douglas combined narrative and symbolic elements drawn from singer/songwriter Tim Hollo’s personal inspiration for hi WISH.
+Hollo's daughter’s anxieties about growing up in a world affected by climate change are embodied powerfully by actor/dancer Marigold Pazar.
 By the end of the song her character has found the courage and strength to lead us into the future.

 Nominated for Best music video: Heidi Lee Douglas; Best Cinematography: Meg White; Best Production Design: Alice Cregan